apache/flink/docs/streaming_guide.md

 ### Co operators

-Co operators allow the users to jointly transform two DataStreams of different types providing a simple way to jointly manipulate a shared state.
-It is designed to support joint stream transformations where merging is not appropriate due to different data types or in case the user needs explicit tracking of the joined stream origin.
+Co operators allow the users to jointly transform two `DataStream`s of different types providing a simple way to jointly manipulate streams with a shared state.
+It is designed to support joint stream transformations where merging is not appropriate due to different data types or in case the user needs explicit tracking of the origin of individual elements.
-Co operators can be applied to ConnectedDataStreams which represent two DataStreams of possibly different types.
-A ConnectedDataStream can be created by calling the `connect(otherDataStream)` method of a DataStream.
-Please note that the two connected DataStreams can also be merged data streams.
+Co operators can be applied to `ConnectedDataStream`s which represent two `DataStream`s of possibly different types.
+A `ConnectedDataStream` can be created by calling the `connect(otherDataStream)` method of a `DataStream`.
+Please note that the two connected `DataStream`s can also be merged data streams.

 #### Map on ConnectedDataStream
 Applies a CoMap transformation on two separate DataStreams, mapping them to a common output type.
 The transformation calls a `CoMapFunction.map1()` for each element of the first input and `CoMapFunction.map2()` for each element of the second input.
 Each CoMapFunction call returns exactly one element.